pragatibhandari/AboutMe/README.md

 ## Hi there!👋 I'm Pragati Bhandari.
 ### An energetic Front-End Developer who is passionate about building functional, attractive, and responsive websites and web-application.
-With clear understandings of modern technologies, best coding practices, and experience in writing clear, readable, and reusable code, I am looking to join a team of like-minded developers.
+With clear understanding of modern technologies, best coding practices, and experience in writing clear, readable, and reusable code, I am looking to join a team of like-minded developers.

 ##### Know more about me: